 Instructions

-- Begin by marinating the pork in extra virgin olive oil, salt, pepper, minced garlic, lemon juice, thyme and rosemary.
+- Begin by marinating the pork in extra virgin olive oil, salt, pepper, minced garlic, lemon juice and rosemary.
 Let the pork marinate for at least 30 minutes or overnight if you have the time.

-- While the pork is marinating, preheat the oven to 425 degrees F. Prep the remaining ingredients by dicing the apples, brussels sprouts and butternut squash.
+- While the pork is marinating, preheat the oven to 425 degrees F. Prep the remaining ingredients by dicing the apples, brussels sprouts and sweet pototoes.

 - I recommend marinating the pork for at least 30 minutes.
 I prefer to allow the pork to marinate overnight or from the morning until dinner time.
-The longer you allow the pork to marinate, the more flavor it will have.
+The longer it marinates, the more flavor it will have.

-- Thicker cut pork chops cook slower and tend to be more juicy and flavorful.
+- Thick-cut pork chops cook slower and tend to be more juicy and flavorful.

 - Let the pork rest for 3-5 minutes before eating.
 This will help to ensure the juices are set.